 Science & Technology

-Ever had a burning desire to see an active volcano close up?
-These giant mountains of ash and lava are as fascinating as they are forbidding.
-Intrepid cousins Vincent and Bertrand take us on a discovery of the most beautiful, awesome volcanoes on the planet.
-On a journey mixing adventure, history, science and ancient beliefs, our daredevil hosts share their experiences, interview experts, and take us as close as possible to these fiery forces of nature without getting burnt!
+On a journey mixing adventure, history, science and ancient beliefs, our daredevil hosts share their experiences, interview experts, and take us as close as possible to these fiery forces of nature.

 BEYOND THE EARTH [5x52’]